vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

   - [**Multus CNI**](https://github.com/k8snetworkplumbingwg/multus-cni) - Enables attaching multiple network interfaces to pods.
 Multus CNI is a container network interface (CNI) plugin for Kubernetes that lets you attach multiple network interfaces to a single pod and associate each interface with a different address range.

 - **Bastion Host -** Bastion host is the physical/virtual machine where you download the required installation images/binaries (for TKG installation) from the internet.
-This machine needs to be outside the airgap environment.
-The downloaded items then need to be shipped to the bootstrap machine which is inside the airgap environment.
+This machine needs to be outside the air-gapped environment.
+The downloaded items then need to be shipped to the bootstrap machine which is inside the air-gapped environment.

 - **Jumpbox/Bootstrap Machine -** The bootstrap machine is the machine on which you run the Tanzu CLI and other utilities such as [Kubectl](https://kubernetes.io/docs/reference/kubectl/kubectl/), [Kind](https://kind.sigs.k8s.io/), etc. This is where the initial bootstrapping of a management cluster occurs before it is pushed to the platform where it will run.